 If you want to move away from Facebook, on the other hand, you lose everything and you’ll have to start from scratch.
 If you post on Facebook asking people to follow you on Twitter, Facebook will hide that post because they want you to stay on Facebook.

 Building your platform on a free social network is like building a house on land that someone else owns.
 At any time, they can kick you off and keep your hard work for themselves.
 Don’t believe me?
 Read their Terms of Service.

 The two most important things to own are your website and email list.

 Own Your Website

-I recommend WordPress.org hosted on a reputable website host like Bluehost (Affiliate Link) or WP Engine (Affiliate Link) for author websites.
+I recommend WordPress.org hosted on a reputable website host like Bluehost (Affiliate Link) or WP Engine (Affiliate Link) (Affiliate Link) for author websites.
 Your website is your home base.
 It is the hub of the wheel.
 Everything else you do online should bring readers back to your website to buy your book or join your email list.

 If you decide to start blogging or podcasting, your blog and podcast content can live on your website.
 Your website is also the home of your press kit, your book pages, your speaking page, and more.
 It’s often the first place readers go to find out how to connect with you.

 Once they visit your website you want them to join your email list.
 For author email, I recommend using a reputable email service provider (ESP) like ConvertKit (Affiliate Link) or MailerLite (Affiliate Link).
 To find out how these two services compare, and to learn why I no longer recommend MailChimp, listen to Episode 251 – How to Pick the Right Email Platform.